Xavier577/exode-cli/readMe.md

 # Exode cli

-Exnode is a cli tool used to start express typescript projects.
+Exode is a cli tool used to start express typescript projects.
 It also has an option to drop down to plain vanilla javascript.
 It helps set things up so that you as the developer can focus more on development rather than annoying setup for every new project.